Fonetic-studio/fonetic/backend/README.md

 Set gain.
 The gain varies per device, amixer shows that.

 FONETIC_DEVICE
 Name of the input device.
-E.g. hw:Device
+E.g. hw:Device.
 Use arecord -L to list devices.

 FONETIC_CHANNELS